 This review is part of the SEO tools comparison report.

-The first thing you’ll notice when you open up Moz Analytics is the interface.
-It really does look fantastic, easily the best looking tool we’ve looked at in this report.
+The first thing you’ll notice when you open up Moz Pro is the interface.
+It really does look fantastic: easily the best looking tool we’ve looked at in this report.

-Moz Analytics also only monitor rankings in the top 50 results of Google whereas other tools let you run deeper ranking results, discovering keywords which rank on low pages, but which might provide an opportunity.
-If you need to monitor more keyword rankings, or report on deeper results to see how your rankings are moving on deep pages you might want to checkout Advanced Web Ranking instead.
+Moz Pro only monitors rankings in the top 50 results of Google whereas other tools let you run deeper ranking results, pinpointing the position of keywords which rank on low pages.
+If you want to report on deeper results to see how your rankings are moving on deep pages, you might be better off using an alternative tool, such as Advanced Web Ranking.
+However, Moz makes a good point on this angle in their FAQ’s on this point which we thought was worth sharing with you.

-Moz Analytics have 2 tools for analysing onsite optimisation performance.
+Moz Pro has two tools dedicated to on-site optimisation: site crawl and on-page optimisation.
 The on-page optimisation grading tool gives you a “grade” for each page on your site based on onsite ranking factors.

 The grades could definitely be useful.
 They’re based on the frequency with which a target keyword is used in different parts of your web pages so in that respect they’re fairly basic but if you’re analysing a relatively large site this would be a good way to check you’ve actually got your keywords on your pages.
 Basic, but totally valid and actionable.